 The old adage that a rising tide lifts all ships still holds true.
 The PA Budget and Policy Center estimates that 1.6 million Pennsylvanians- or a quarter of the work force- will get a raise if the minimum wage reaches $15 an hour.

 It’s far past time to raise the minimum wage in Pennsylvania.
 Right now, 11 states and Washington D.C. have enacted minimum wages at $15 an hour or higher, including Connecticut, Delaware, Maryland, Massachusetts, New Jersey, New York, and Rhode Island.

 Invest in Employees

-Under our plans the state will provide programs and training to improve the income and conditions of workers.
-Customized job training, connecting community colleges and technical schools with employers, improving worker investment board resources, creating career readiness councils are at the top of our agenda.
+working conditions.
+Customized job training, connecting community colleges and technical schools with employers, improving worker investment board resources, and creating career readiness councils are at the top of our agenda.

 End Workplace Harassment and Sexual Abuse

 We must empower people in the workplace.
 Providing safe and equal working conditions is the first step.
 We will not stand for a person’s job or promotion to be leveraged for sex.
 We will not stand for a person’s livelihood to be taken away from them because they reported workplace harassment.